Types of development

 Read more about archaeological investigations.

-If there is an emergency at a place in the Queensland Heritage Register that endangers the life or health of a person; or, the structural safety of a heritage building; or, the operation or safety of community infrastructure (other than a building) you may carry out emergency work without first obtaining approval.
+If there is an emergency at a place on the Queensland Heritage Register that endangers the life or health of a person; or, the structural safety of a heritage building; or, the operation or safety of infrastructure (other than a building) you may carry out work to address the emergency without first obtaining development approval.

-The Planning Act 2016 defines an emergency as an event or situation involving imminent and definite threat requiring immediate action (before, during or after an event or situation), for example emergency work relating to disaster response and recovery.
-If safe to do so photograph the place prior to undertaking emergency work.
+The Planning Act 2016 defines an emergency as an event or situation involving imminent and definite threat requiring immediate action (whether before, during or after an event or situation) other than routine maintenance due to wear and tear; for example, emergency work relating to natural disaster response and recovery.
+If safe to do so, photograph the heritage place and the area where work will occur prior to undertaking emergency work.

 To carry out emergency work you must: